crliljedahl-13/deterministic-takeover-demo/README.md

 Independent research demo exploring rule-based asset ownership.

-MomentTakeover is a minimal Ethereum project demonstrating how a smart contract can enforce deterministic pricing and forced asset transfers within a fixed time window, with no discretion, no negotiation, and fully on-chain verification.
+MomentTakeover is an Ethereum project demonstrating how a smart contract can enforce deterministic pricing and forced asset transfers within a fixed time window, with no discretion, no negotiation, and fully on-chain verification.

 ---